 Village Curbside Garbage Pickup

-Garbage pick up is Tuesday mornings.
-Garbage cans should be tightly covered and placed at the curbside Monday evenings after 4 pm.
-Please limit cans to 30 gallon size.
+Garbage pick up is Thursday mornings.
+Garbage should bein Royal Carting supplied garbage containers placed curbside Wednesday evenings after 4 pm. .

 Instructions for the Village Curbside Recycling Program

 Friday is recycling day in the Village.
-Recycling materials should be deposited in a recycling container and placed at the curbside Thursday evening after 4 pm for pick-up the following morning.
-If a container is needed the Village can supply one for $22, but any similar holder can be used.
+Recycling materials should be deposited in the recycling container supplied by Royal Carting and placed at the curbside Thursday evening after 4 pm for pick-up the following morning.

 The Village curbside recycling program does not include: aerosol cans, bottle caps, ceramics, coat hangers, dishes, diapers, drinking glasses, fish bowls, flower pots, foam plastics, gas cans, jar lids, headlights, laundry baskets, light bulbs, mirrors, motor oil jugs, paint cans, plastic bags, plastic toys, pots, pans, Pyrex glass, window glass, or scrap metal items.